athomasoriginal/com.betweentwoparens/src/posts/005-deploy-clojurescript-on-nginx.md

 2. Move your website's  production artifacts to a `physical webserver`
 3. Configure your `software webserver` to deliver your website's artifacts to users

-These steps are the same whether you are writing `JavaScript`, `ClojureScript`, `Reason` or any other web ready language.
+These steps are the same whether you are writing `JavaScript`, `ClojureScript`, `Reason` etc.

-In order to illustrate the deploy process we are going to:
+We can illustrate the whole process on your computer right now by:

-1. use the computer you are on right now as your `physical server`
+1. Using your as your `physical server`
-2. use [Nginx](https://www.nginx.com/) as our `software server`
+2. Using [Nginx] as our `software server`
-3. use `ClojureScript` for our static website
+3. Using `ClojureScript` for our static website
-4. use [docker](https://www.docker.com/) to make the deploy consistent and predictable
+4. Using [docker] to make the deploy consistent and predictable

 ::: note
 We are using `Nginx` because as far as webservers go it's easy to setup, configure and find documentation for.
 Finally, because it's ready to use you can use this solution in your workplace today to quickly deploy static documentation or a prototype app.